 Not yet rated Add your review

-Preparations & Dosage: put 2 tsps of the dried bark in a cup of water, bring to the boil and simmer for 10 minutes.
+Preparations & Dosage: put 2 tsps of the dried leaves in a cup of boiling water, steep 15 minutes.
 This should be drunk 3 x's a day.
 Tincture: take 5-10 ml of the tincture 3 x's a day.

 Asteraceae (Daisy Family)